microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

 This will provision the MySQL database defined in the ARM template using the password that you have specified in the key vault.

-You may want to complete the pipeline definition by specifying the subscription., location for the task.
+You may want to complete the pipeline definition by specifying the subscription and location for the task.
 Repeat the same for the last task in the pipeline **Azure App Service Deploy**.
 Finally, save and create a new release to start the deployment.

 {% include note.html content= "You may wonder that we could have passed the value as a secret task variable itself within Azure Pipelines.
 While that is possible, task variables are specific to a pipeline and can't be used outside the definition it is created.
 Also, in most cases, secrets such as these are defined by Ops who may not want to set this for every pipeline." %}